CarolinaMoraes/CarolinaMoraes/README.md

 🎓 Education: graduated technician in System Development at SENAI and college graduated in "Análise e Desenvolvimento de Sistemas" (System Analysis and Development) at Instituto Federal de São Paulo (IFSP), Brazil

-🌱 I’m currently studying: more about Spring Framework
+🌱 I’m currently studying: design patterns in JavaScript

 📫 How to reach me: you can email me at carolina.moraesjosephik@gmail.com or send me a message on [LinkedIn](https://www.linkedin.com/in/carolina-de-moraes-josephik/)